 In 1974, he was elected President of the French Republic when he was 48.

 In 1975, he invited the heads of government from West Germany, Italy, Japan, the United Kingdom and the United States to a summit in Rambouillet, to form the Group of Six (now the G8, including Canada and Russia) major economic powers.
 He has also served on the Trilateral Commission after being President, writing papers with Henry Kissinger.

-From 2013, Baracchi Bonvicini has worked together with the computer scientist Massimo Marchiori (creator of Hyper Search that has been the first published technique to introduce link analysis for search engines), Chief Technology Officer of Atomium-EISMD, to design and set-up REIsearch, a non-profit European platfom co-funded by the European Commission, Nokia, Elsevier, and other Atomium partners.
+Currently is President of Atomium – EISMD and, together with President Giscard d’Estaing, Co-Chair of the Steering Committee of REIsearch, a non-profit European initiative co-funded by the European Commission, Nokia, Elsevier, and other Atomium partners.
 REIsearch intends to demonstrate how a technological tool, coupled to a broad network of leading media, research institutions, researchers, civil society organisations, and citizens, can help policy makers to make better use of current scientific research.